 Why patient need bone marrow transplant:

 Doctors may recommend bone marrow transplant for many chronic infections, diseases and for cancers as well.
 The recommendation of bone marrow transplant treatment depends on the health conditions of the patient.
+Also, bone marrow transplant success rate in India varies from patient to patient.

 Bone marrow transplant benefits below diseases-